 Working holiday visa for young people

-Requirements for obtaining a permit
+Requirements for residence permit

-- be 18–30 years old
+- be between 18 and 30 years old

 - have a return ticket or enough money to buy one